wanjiasu/my-app/README.md

 Send us an email at contact@vintasoftware.com telling us a bit more about how our template helped you boost your project.

+## Getting Started with This Template

+To use this template for your own project:

+1. Create a new repository using this template by following GitHub's [template repository guide](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template#creating-a-repository-from-a-template)
+2. Clone your new repository and navigate to it: `cd your-project-name`
+3. Update this README:
+   - Change the project name in the first line
+   - Remove this "Getting Started with This Template" section
+4. Make sure you have Python 3.12 installed

+Once completed, proceed to the [Setup](#setup) section below.

 ## Setup